MFK Zemplín Michalovce

-MFK Zemplín Michalovce ([ˈzempliːm ˈmixalɔwtse]) is a Slovak professional football team based in the town of Michalovce, that competes in the Fortuna Liga, the top tier in the Slovak football league system, from 2015–16.
+MFK Zemplín Michalovce ([ˈzempliːm ˈmixalɔwtse]) is a Slovak professional football team based in the town of Michalovce, that competes in the Slovak First Football League, the top tier in the Slovak league system, from 2015–16.

 History

 Zemplín Michalovce was formed in 1912.
 Football in Michalovce first played in the summer of 1912, where Michalovce loss against FK Pozdišovce 0–6.
 The second club, which was based in Michalovce is called NAC Michalovce (Nagymihályi athlétikai club) in 1914.

 On 13 June 2015, they defeated their main rival MFK Skalica in a decisive match 2–0 away win, secured their first place and a historic promotion to the Fortuna Liga.